 Address: 3555 Las Vegas Blvd.
 S., Las Vegas 89109

 The Welcome to Fabulous Las Vegas is considered one of the most photographed signs in the world.
 Marking the start of the Vegas strip, the famous 50-year-old iconic Welcome to Las Vegas Sign is located South of Mandalay Bay on Las Vegas Blvd (between Russell and Sunset Rd.).
 Definitely a great place to visit and take plenty of memorable photos next to the sign.
 5100 Las Vegas Blvd.
 S. Las Vegas 89104.
 Open 24 hours a day, 7 days a week

-Take the RTC bus to the "Welcome to Las Vegas Sign" stop.
+Ride the Las Vegas Deuce bus or Bus Route 104 to the "Welcome to Las Vegas Sign" stop.
 Take the pedestrian crosswalk for safe access.